-Apurina Awiri
+Apurina Tribe

 The Apurina live scattered in places near the banks of the Purus.
 They have a rich cosmological and ritual universe, despite the fact that their history has been greatly affected by violence at the time of rubber cultivation in the Amazon region.